ejowerks/speeder-t4-experimental/README.md

 # Original EjoWerks Speeder
 https://sites.google.com/view/ejowerks-speeder/

-- This is the original testing Teensy 4 version -- Works on Teensy 4.0 (and 4.1 but I have not tested the 4.1)
+- This is the original testing Teensy 4 version -- Works on Teensy 4.0 (and should work on the 4.1 but I have not tested it)

-- This code is a horrifically bastardized version of [dRehmFlight](https://github.com/nickrehm/dRehmFlight) without IMU code thrown together just to make it work.
+- This code is a horrifically bastardized version of [dRehmFlight](https://github.com/nickrehm/dRehmFlight) without IMU and mixer code thrown together just to make it work.
 It is messy, needs unused stuff removed, lots of unused vars, etc.

+- Wholly depends on Betaflight rc_smoothing to keep it from getting too jumpy.
+Will post settings here soon.

 <hr>